storageos/tutorials/install-storageos/050-persistent-volume.md

 `kubectl get pod`{{execute}}

-During the Pod provisioning, the StorageOS Volume is mounted in `/redis-master-data`.
-You can exec into the container and see the standard Linux device being used.
-A device created dynamically by StorageOS.
+During Pod provisioning, the StorageOS Volume is mounted in `/redis-master-data`.
+You can exec into the container and see the standard Linux device being used, the device created dynamically by StorageOS.

 `kubectl exec redis-persisted -- /bin/sh -c "cd /redis-master-data && df -h ."`{{execute}}